RobertAdams313/Toggle-Display-Adapter-Script/README.md

 # *The .ps1 file has to be run as admin

 It just toggles your display adapters off and then back on.
 I used this because when I would disconnect my laptop from an external dispaly, the brightness would be stuck super low.
 Doing this would fix it.
 Figured I'd share it.

+Just put the .ps1 file at the root of your c drive and double click the .bat file.
+You can edit the file path if you want to change it.